fluttercommunity/flutter_uploader/README.md

 This plugin is based on [`WorkManager`][1] in Android and [`NSURLSessionDownloadTask`][2] in iOS to run upload task in background mode.

+This plugin is inspired by [`flutter_downloader`][5].
+Thanks to Hung Duy Ha & Flutter Community for great plugins and inspiration.

 ## iOS integration

 - Enable background mode.